Casement Windows vs. Double-Hung Windows

 • Ventilation needs: If maximizing airflow is a priority, casement windows are an excellent choice.

-• Ease of use: Casement windows with crank handles may be more convenient for hard-to-reach areas.
+• Ease of use: Casement windows with crank handles may be more convenient for hard-to-reach areas and are especially suitable for individuals with limited mobility, as they can be operated easily while seated.

 • Architectural style: Double-hung windows offer a classic, timeless look that complements many home styles, while casement windows provide a more modern aesthetic.